ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

 - `Lane-Emden Article.pdf` — Full article with equations and plots
 - `Lane_Emden_RK4.ipynb` — General RK4 integrator for all \( n \)
 - `figures/` — All numerical plots and physical profiles

 ---

-## Part II — Chandrasekhar Limit (Coming Soon)

-In the next phase, I will derive the **Chandrasekhar mass limit** for white dwarfs using:

-- Fermi-Dirac statistics at \( T = 0 \)
-- Polytropic models for degenerate electron gases
-- Numerical comparisons with the \( n = 3 \) Lane-Emden profile
-- (Optional) Energy minimization and stability conditions following Landau's approach

-The goal is to bridge classical stellar structure with quantum statistical mechanics and understand the mass limit beyond which white dwarfs become unstable to collapse.

----